Bill to ban conversion therapy: How local MPs voted

 "This isn't about being bigoted.
 It is about allowing people to have rights, and parents to be parents."

-A representative for Upston said she did not intend to publically comment on the issue.
+A representative for Upston said she did not intend to publicly comment on the issue.

 Rotorua MP Todd McClay, of National, voted for the bill, but still had reservations about it going forward.

-In his opinion, it would "penalise parents for talking to their children, and criminalise others for having an opinion".
+"It is much broader than only conversion therapy ...
+It looks to penalise parents for talking to their children, and criminalise others for having an opinion."

 McClay said he would be seeking amendments to the bill to fix these issues, and if they were not added, he would have to "consider how [he will] vote in the final legislation".